Sendurai Mani: Biography

 Dr. Mani then pursued postdoctoral work at the Whitehead Institute / Massachusetts Institute of Technology under the mentorship of Professor Robert Weinberg.
 As a postdoctoral fellow in the Weinberg lab Dr. Mani and his colleague Jing Yang demonstrated that the latent embryonic program known as the Epithelial-Mesenchymal Transition (EMT) is critical for the development of metastasis.

 Dr. Mani joined the faculty of MD Anderson Cancer Center, Houston, Texas in 2007 and was promoted to Professor with Tenure.
-In 2022, Dr. Mani was appointed as an Associate Director for Translational Oncology at Legorreta Cancer Center, at Brown University and a Professor of Pathology and Laboratory Medciine in Warren Alpert Medical School at Brown University, Providence, Rhode Island.
+In 2022, Dr. Mani was appointed as an associate director for Translational Oncology at Legorreta Cancer Center, at Brown University and a professor of Pathology and Laboratory Medicine at Warren Alpert Medical School at Brown University, Providence, Rhode Island.

 Dr. Mani's laboratory investigates how cancer cells develop to become metastatic.
 Dr. Mani was the first to demonstrate that cancer cells acquire stem cell properties by activating the EMT program, which allows them to survive better in the blood and establish a metastasis histopathologically similar to that of the parental primary tumor.
 In this highly influential article, Dr. Mani and colleagues identified various novel attributes of metastatic cancer cells and provided the foundation and an explanation for the presence of cellular plasticity within the tumor.
 Dr. Mani and his team continue to investigate ways to treat metastasis.

+Dr. Mani spoke at TEDx Providence in 2023 on the topic "Why do people get cancer, how it spreads, and how to prevent it?
+The talk has since reached over 1.8 million views for its accessible and insightful explanation of cancer biology.
+He later delivered a second TEDx talk titled "How to Transform Failures into Opportunities and Grow Luck," which explores resilience, mindset, and personal growth.

-Dr. Mani co-founded SathGen Biotech, a subdivision of Godavari Biorefineries, with Samir Somaiya of Somaiya Group, Mumbai, India and he co-founded Iylon Precision Oncology with Sewanti Limaye.
+Dr. Mani co-founded SathGen Biotech, a subdivision of Godavari Biorefineries, with Mr. Samir Somaiya of Somaiya Group, Mumbai, India and he also co-founded Iylon Precision Oncology.